cmgoffena13/DE-Capstone-Portfolio-2/README.md

 ![InfluxDB_UI](website/app/static/README/influxdb_ui.PNG "InfluxDB_UI")

 ### Point Schema
 InfluxDB intakes a Point, which has a time in unix nanoseconds, multiple tags and multiple labels.
-It is important to make sure numbers were properly casted so that they could be visualized approgpriately.
+It is important to make sure numbers were properly casted so that they could be visualized appropriately.
 I developed some code to transform the Flink Row into an InfluxDB Point:
 ```python
 def process_element(self, value, context: "ProcessFunction.Context"):
     if isinstance(value, Row):